GIRA/PhysicalBits/middleware/server/README.md

 To run tests I find is better to use the [test-refresh](https://github.com/jakemcc/lein-test-refresh) plugin.
 Execute the following in a separate terminal:

-    $ lein test-refresh
+    $ lein test-refresh :changes-only

-Now you should have a process running that automatically runs all the tests whenever a source file changes.
+Now you should have a process running that automatically runs the tests whenever a source file changes.
+By using the `:changes-only` option it will only run the test namespaces where the code has changed, if you want to run *all* the tests, just press `Enter` in the console.

 I also modified the report function to play a short sound as a notification if the tests pass or fail.

 ### Compilation